heidariarash/DeepGUI/README.md

 What's New!?
 Now you can ...
 + Generate code using PyTorch framework (although, because PyTorch sequential models doesn't support time analysis, recurrent layers are not supported).

-+ Add new layers in between of other layers.
++ Add new layers between other layers.
 Previously it was only possible to add layers at the end of the sequence.

 + Save the diagram into a .dgui file and load it back later.